auroraliu0312/labMT-hedonometer-project/README.md

 - Source

-The dataset comes from Dodds et al. (2011) "Temporal Patterns of Happiness and Information in a Global Social Network:  Hedonometrics and Twitter," published in PLOS ONE.
+The dataset is from Dodds et al. (2011) "Temporal Patterns of Happiness and Information in a Global Social Network:  Hedonometrics and Twitter," published in PLOS ONE.
 It was constructed by collecting frequency rankings from four corpora and crowdsourcing happiness ratings for each word via Amazon Mechanical Turk.

 - Data Dictionary